 — EuroFoot (@eurofootcom) October 1, 2024

-The Signal Iduna Park was opened in 1974 to serve as one of the host stadiums for the World Cup.
-As a result, this is a stadium that enjoys a lot of history, and you will be able to feel the same when you visit the ground, which was previously known as the Westfalenstadion.
+Signal Iduna Park was opened in 1974 to serve as one of the host stadiums for the World Cup.
+As a result, the stadium boasts a rich history, and you will enjoy your visit to the ground, previously known as the Westfalenstadion.

-This historically rich ground manages to stay unique with a rectangular shape, which is quite different from the bowl style adopted by many European grounds during this period.
+The stadium is unique due to its rectangular shape, as opposed to the bowl style adopted by many European grounds.
 There are also separate stands that are very reminiscent of the British-style stadiums.

 The key sections of the stadium are: